Empty Pockets | Are Outdoor Brands Worth The Extra Money?

 As we make unforgettable memories outdoors, hopefully we can focus on getting more people engaged and enjoying themselves more than we do on what brand of equipment we have.

-So, don’t get caught up in the brand name of your outdoor gear.
+So, don’t get caught up in the brand name of your camping and outdoor gear.
 After all, the outdoors should be fun, affordable and enjoyable.